South East of England in Photos

 Photos taken on walks in the Cities, Towns & Villages of South East England

-Is a village and civil parish in the Wealden district of East Sussex, England.
+Alfriston is a village and civil parish in the Wealden district of East Sussex, England.
 The main village is located five miles north-east of Eastbourne, one mile inland from Pevensey Bay.
 The settlement of Pevensey Bay forms part of the parish.
 It was here that William the Conqueror made the landing in his invasion of England in 1066 after crossing the English Channel from Normandy, France.

-Is a village and civil parish in the East Sussex district of Wealden, England.
 The village lies in the valley of the River Cuckmere, about four miles north-east of Seaford and south of the main A27 trunk road and part of the large area of Polegate.
 The parish had a population of 829 at the 2011 census.

 Approximately 0.92 miles – 1.49 km